Journey to the Center of the Earth (2008 theatrical film): Home media

 Journey to the Center of the Earth was released on DVD and Blu-ray on October 28, 2008, in standard 2D format as well as a magenta / green anaglyph.
-It opened at #2 at the DVD sales chart, selling 843,224 units in the 1st week which translates to $13,238,617 in revenue.
+It opened at #2 at the DVD sales chart behind Tinker Bell, selling 843,224 units in the 1st week which translates to $13,238,617 in revenue.
 As per the latest figures, 1,642,994 DVD units have been sold, bringing in $25,346,260 in revenue.
 This doesn't include Blu-ray Disc sales / DVD rentals.
 The 2008 2-disc BD edition of the movie doesn't conform to the – only later established – 3D Blu-ray specifications, which means that this version doesn't take advantage of any dedicated 3D HDTVs, although it can be watched on 3D HDTVs, as well as on any other TV in anaglyph 3D, by using red-cyan paper glasses (four pairs are included).
 A 3D Blu-ray version was released on January 17, 2012.
 Both the "Standard 2D Version" and the 3D BD version, released in 2008 by Roadshow Home Entertainment in Australia, appeared under the title Journey to the Centre of the Earth.

 Reception

 Critical response

 On Rotten Tomatoes, it has an approval rating of 60% based on 159 reviews with an average rating of 6/10.
 The website's critical consensus reads: "Modern visuals and an old fashioned storyline make this family adventure/comedy a fast-paced, kitschy ride".
 Metacritic gave the film a 57 out of 100, based on 35 reviews, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F.

 Roger Ebert of the Chicago Sun-Times gave the film two stars out of four, and wrote: "This is a fairly bad movie, and yet at the same time maybe about as good as it could be.
 There may not be an 8-year-old alive who would not love it."
 Peter Travers of Rolling Stone gave it two and a half out of four, but warned "Remove a star from the rating if you take this Journey without wearing 3-D glasses.
-That’s where the real fun comes in."
-Owen Glieberman of Entertainment Weekly gave it a B− and said "Journey is just the new version of a 1950s comin'-at-ya roller coaster, with a tape measure, trilobite antennae, and giant snapping piranha thrust at the audience."
+That's where the real fun comes in."
+Owen Gleiberman of Entertainment Weekly gave it a B− and said "Journey is just the new version of a 1950s comin'-at-ya roller coaster, with a tape measure, trilobite antennae, and giant snapping piranha thrust at the audience."

 Box office

-Journey to the Center of the Earth grossed $101.7 million in the United States and $142.5 million in other territories for a worldwide total of $244.2 million.
+Journey to the Center of the Earth grossed $102 million in the United States and $143 million in other territories for a worldwide total of $245 million.

 The film opened at #3 in North America, behind Hellboy II: The Golden Army and Hancock.
 The film grossed $21 million in 2,811 theaters in its first week of release with an average of $7,477.
 In its second weekend, it dropped to $12.3 million, and $9.7 million in its third.